 - Cut only when completely cooled down. ( See Note 8 )

-- Serve with Vanilla Ice cream and smile.
+- Serve with a smile, Vanilla Ice cream optional.

 1. Take normal granulated sugar, don’t powder it.

 2. If you are not using dark chocolate, then adjust the quantities as under:

 6 Tbsp (30 g) Cocoa Powder